All posts

 ·6 min read·#architecture#agents

-Four agents, one harness — how the team actually works.
+Six agents, one harness — how the team actually works.

 A harness gives structure to power.
 Raw AI is messy and unpredictable; a harness makes it useful, safe, and aimed.

-The four agents
+The six agents

 Each agent is a coherent set of services, prompts, and UI surfaces with a clear job description.
 They are not chatbots.
 They don't have human names or avatars or voices — that's a deliberate brand choice.
 The user hires a team, not a personality.
+The headline trio (Treasury / Capital / IR) does what only crypto-native autonomy unlocks; the foundation trio (Books / AP / AR) is the bookkeeping substrate that feeds them.

 What they share